 Being bored means letting your mind wander freely, with your thoughts being only limited to the confines of your imagination.
-Sitting still for a couple of minutes in a world that is constantly pulling you towards the constant notifications on your phone or the non-ending library of series and films to choose from, is something to be cherished.
+Sitting still for a couple of minutes in a world that is constantly pulling you towards your phone by the barrage of notifications, or the non-ending library of series and films to choose from, is something to be cherished.

 Imagination & Creativity